sameerkhurana10/DSOL_rv0.2/README.md

     2. Run `tar -xvzf SCRATCH-1D_1.1.tar.gz`
     3. Run `cd SCRATCH-1D_1.1`
     4. Run `perl install.pl`
-    5. Go back to the project root directory: `cd ..`
+    5. Run `cd ..`

-All operations related to DeepSol models are to be performed from the folder `DSOL_rv0.2`.
-Make sure you are in the correct directory before proceeding
+All operations related to DeepSol models are to be performed from the folder `DSOL_rv0.2`

 # Run DeepSol on New Test file

 To run DeepSol on your own protein sequences you need the following two things:

   1. Protein Sequence File: Protein sequence/sequences of interest in fasta format (https://en.wikipedia.org/wiki/FASTA_format).
 We provide `data/Seq_solo.fasta` for our dataset
   2. SCRATCH: Software used to extract biological features from a given protein sequence file.
-Follow instructions in the previous section to Install SCRATCH.
-If you already have SCRATCH, check that you have the run path (usually it is in the directory where you installed SCRATCH such as: SCRATCH-1D_1.1/bin/run_SCRATCH-1D_predictors.sh)
+Follow instructions in the previous section to Install SCRATCH

 ### Execute in the command line

   1. `R --vanilla < scripts/PaRSnIP.R data/Seq_solo.fasta <path-to-your-scratch-installation>/bin/run_SCRATCH-1D_predictors.sh new_test 32`

 Result will be stored in `data` folder in 2 parts: a) Sequence as `new_test_src` and b) Biological features as `new_test_src_bio`.

+**Note**: `data/Seq_multi.fasta` can be used instead of `data/Seq_solo.fasta`. `Seq_multi.fasta` has multiple protein sequences

   2. `./run.sh --model deepsol1 --stage 1 --mode preprocess --device cpu --test_file new_test data/newtest.data`